kahliloppenheimer/kahliloppenheimer.github.io/_posts/2015-07-22-java-8-grep-with-streams.md

 }

 {% endhighlight %}

+All we're doing here is calling our grep function, then printing out each line in the stream that gets returned.

 ### The whole program
 Putting it all back together, our grep program in its entirety looks like: